Best AI Tools Worth Paying For: Honest Picks After Testing 50+ Apps

 For a deeper comparison of writing assistants, see our guide on the best AI writing tools.

 Perplexity combines the conversational interface of ChatGPT with the citation rigor of an academic search engine.
+The company reached 15 million monthly active users by Q1 2024 and secured a valuation of roughly 3 billion USD by mid-2024.
 Every answer includes numbered source links, so you can verify claims and add proper citations to your bibliography.

 The "Focus" feature lets you restrict searches to academic papers, Reddit discussions, or specific domains.
 For a literature review, set focus to "Academic" and Perplexity will synthesize findings from peer-reviewed sources and link to each one.